 Benefits and Withdrawals

 Benefits may be taken at any age between 50 and 75, and must be taken by age 75.
-If you are subject to UK tax or in a QROPS the minimum pension age is 55, to take a pension without penaties.
+If you are subject to UK tax or in a QROPS the minimum pension age is 55 to take a pension without penalties.